 In 1916 the platforms on the line towards Brixton were closed, and in 1925 the platforms on the line towards Denmark Hill were closed.
 This left the station in the somewhat reduced form it takes today – with the only active platforms being the ones on the main line towards Herne Hill.

-To view the 3d images below, click the left and right arrows to see changes through time, or to see different parts of the model highlighted.
-Click on the images themselves to enlarge to full screen.
+Click on the 3d images below to enlarge them.
+Click the left and right arrows to see changes through time, or to see different parts of the model highlighted.

 The Flaxman Road demolition